kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * Multiple in-flight retries are allowed.

 ### Desired Behavior
-* Create a retry_jobs field, and a toggle to have a list of retried jobs and to ensure DB consistency
+* Create a retry_jobs field, and a toggle to have a list of retried jobs and to ensure DB consistency ( Ability to handle database consistency during retry failure. (see thread https://github.com/kbase/execution_engine2/pull/383#discussion_r638341940))
-* Prevent multiple in-flight retries of the same original job to prevent the user from wasting their own resources (and the queues resources)
-* Ability to handle database consistency during retry failure. (see thread https://github.com/kbase/execution_engine2/pull/383#discussion_r638341940)
 * Add failure conditions in the `run()` method and see if any of those should be checked prior to starting jobs
 * Prevent retry if resolving `retry_parent` results in two or more of the same job_ids in a retry_jobs request (see thread https://github.com/kbase/execution_engine2/pull/383#discussion_r640907736)  ( Or silently just run the one retry job and report the results to both positions in the list )